 Gay Country Rank: 183/193

-Since 2006, regions in Russia have enacted varying laws restricting the distribution of materials promoting lgbtq+ relationships to minors; in June 2013, a federal law criminalizing the distribution of materials among minors in support of non-traditional sexual relationships was enacted as an amendment to an existing child protection law.
-The law has resulted in the numerous arrests of Russian lgbtq+ citizens publicly opposing the law and there has reportedly been a surge of anti-gay protests, violence, and even hate crimes.
-It has received international criticism from human rights observers, lgbtq+ activists, and media outlets and has been viewed as a de facto means of criminalizing lgbtq+ culture.
-The law was ruled to be inconsistent with protection of freedom of expression by the European Court of Human Rights but as of 2021 has not been repealed.
+Since 2006 different regions in Russia have implemented laws that limit the distribution of materials promoting lgbtq+ relationships to minors.
+In June 2013 a federal law was passed criminalizing the distribution of materials among minors under an existing child protection law.
+This law has led to arrests of Russian lgbtq+ citizens who publicly oppose it and has sparked a rise in anti gay protests, violence and even hate crimes.
+The international community including human rights observers lgbtq+ activists and media outlets have strongly criticized this law as it effectively criminalizes lgbtq+ culture.
+Although the European Court of Human Rights deemed the law inconsistent with freedom of expression protection it remains unrepealed, as of 2021.

-In a report issued on 13 April 2017, a panel of five expert advisors to the United Nations Human Rights Council—Vitit Muntarbhorn, Sètondji Roland Adjovi; Agnès Callamard; Nils Melzer; and David Kaye—condemned the wave of torture and killings of gay men in Chechnya.
+In a report published on April 13 2017 a group of five expert advisors appointed by the United Nations Human Rights Council.
+Vitit Muntarbhorn, Sètondji Roland Adjovi, Agnès Callamard, Nils Melzer and David Kaye.
+Strongly criticized the incidents of torture and violence targeting gay men in Chechnya.

 It’s best to avoid openly displaying your sexuality.
 Don’t hold hands in public or display any outward shows of affection, especially in cities and towns outside of St Petersburg and Moscow, and don’t wear 'openly out apparel' (pride badges, rainbow flags etc..
 It is not advisable to discuss anti gay laws and attitudesin public or with people you don’t know.